-For the year ended December 31, 2022 and 2021, respectively, shares of Class B common stock, shares of Class C common stock and stock options and warrants to purchase Class A common stock were excluded from the weighted-average in the computation of diluted net loss per share of Class A common stock because the effect would have been anti-dilutive.
+For the years ended December 31, 2023 and 2022, respectively, shares of Class B common stock and stock options and warrants to purchase Class A common stock were excluded from the weighted-average in the computation of diluted net loss per share of Class A common stock because the effect would have been anti-dilutive.

-Shares of our Class B common stock and Class C common stock do not share in our earnings or losses and are therefore not participating securities.
-As such, separate calculations of basic and diluted net loss per share for each of our Class B common stock and Class C common stock under the two-class method have not been presented.
+Shares of our Class B common stock do not share in our earnings or losses and are therefore not participating securities.
+As such, separate calculations of basic and diluted net loss per share for each of our Class B common stock under the two-class method have not been presented for the years ended December 31, 2023 and 2022, all Common Units of the Operating Company and Class B common stock had been exchanged for Class A common stock, and we owned 100.0% of the economic interests in the Operating Company as of December 31, 2023 and 2022.